What is salt therapy?

 Please also wear or bring white socks.
 Socks are available for purchase at check-in ($3.00).

-Do I need to shower after a salt room session?
+Do I need to shower before or after a salt room session?

 How long does it take for salt therapy to work?